Family Law Lawyer Rockville, MD

 - Earning capacity of each spouse

 - Ability to obtain employment for each spouse

 - Whether one spouse devoted his or her time to child-rearing and domestic duties so the other could pursue career goals

 - Whether one spouse needs time to take an educational course and training to obtain employment

 Q: Is it necessary that I hire a lawyer for my divorce?

 Even the most amicable divorce may require help from an experienced family law lawyer.
-Divorce is a complex and emotionally-charged process that can stir up many intense feelings.
+Divorce is a complex and emotionally charged process that can stir up many intense feelings.
 Not only may you be grieving the loss of your marriage, but you will then have to negotiate terms of your separation with someone you probably thought you’d be with for a lifetime.
-Common topics of discussion that a lawyer can help you navigate with your ex include:
+Typical topics of discussion that a lawyer can help you navigate with your ex include:

 - Child custody